LBacchiani/session-subtyping-tool/README.md

 - [Here](https://www2.graphviz.org/Packages/stable/windows/10/cmake/Release/x64/graphviz-install-2.44.1-win64.exe) you can find Graphviz for Windows
 - To install Graphviz for OSx you need a package manager.
 You can use [Homebrew](https://brew.sh) and install Graphiz with `brew install graphviz`
 - The `dot` command have to be in your PATH.
 - Your Graphviz installation should support different: `png, jpeg, pdf, svg`.
 You can check this executing `dot -v`.
-If you find out that your Graphviz installation does not support the aforementioned formats, execute `dot -c`
+If you find out that your installation does not support the aforementioned formats, execute `dot -c`

 ## Source Code Usage: